 The "Go Fishing" game made a return visit and so did "the old man in the sea" behind the screen!
 Visit last year's post here to find out his identity and see a full picture of the game booth.
 Anyway, continuing on with our list of "creative ways to play and win carnival games," here's Sae, ready to fish for his catch.
 We did provide a bucket of cute little fake rubber worms to bait poles with, but he chose to hook up the toy airplane he had in his pocket.
 Seemed to work, though!
 He reeled in a big one right alongside that of his brother!
 Must have been a Flying Fish!

-While these old favorites provided their share of fun, it is my goal to add a few new attractions every year to store with the others.
-That might mean grandpa and I will end up living on the roof, but that's the way it goes sometime!
-I'm not worried!
+While these old favorites provide their share of fun, it is my goal to add a few new attractions every year.
+That might mean grandpa and I will end up running out of storage space and living on the roof, but that's the way it goes sometimes!
+I'm not worried.
 Sheila will see us up there and bring over blankets and food!

-One of the new games was intended to keep the competitive daddies busy.
+One of the new games was intended to keep competitive daddies busy.
 I called it the "Beer Box."
 A decorated styrofoam cooler filled with ice held bottles of Oberon.
 Those, arranged with their skinny necks sticking out over the top edge, were accompanied by a bucket of plastic cane rings.
 Is that all it takes to keep daddies happy in between making sure their kiddoes don't eat the sticky darts?
 Yep!
 That's all!
-I was too busy enjoying the kids, but I couldn't help but hear the shouts of male laughter from behind the garage as the guys vied to show off their beer-bottle-neck-ringing skills to each other!
+I was too busy enjoying the kids, but I couldn't help but hear shouts of laughter from behind the garage as the guys vied to show off their beer-bottle-neck-ringing skills!

 And speaking of sticky darts....

 Dart games are such a part of carnival life that it's almost criminal to ignore them.
-Yet, it's also "criminal " to allow young kids to run around unsupervised with sharply pointed devices, especially once the adults discover that there's a game for them to play too.
-(See above: "Beer Box"!)
-I came up with a way we could "have our fun and drink it too"...err, I mean "play darts and have fun without drinking beer too" - or.....
+Yet, it's also "criminal " to allow young kids to run around unsupervised with sharply pointed devices, especially once the adults discover the "Beer Box!"
+I came up with a way we could "have our fun and drink it too" - or.....
 Oh never mind!
 You know what I mean!

 Maria, a very ladylike little guest proved that darts are not just an activity for boys.
 She kept